open-ephys/onix-docs/source/Software Guide/index.rst

     acquiring, processing, and visualizing a variety of data types by connecting nodes/operators to form workflows.
-The Open Ephys GUI is typically easier for beginners, while Bonsai rewards expertise with greater flexibility such as the integration of complex logic into the workflow for behavioral experiments/stimulus delivery.
+The Open Ephys GUI is typically easier for beginners, while Bonsai rewards expertise with greater flexibility such as being able to apply complex logic to asynchronous data streams for the purpose of coordinating behavioral experiments and/or stimulus delivery.

 |   **3rd Party Hardware and Software Support**
 |   The Open Ephys GUI natively supports various neural data acquisition systems